bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

   - :pencil: 10: Render nested components with composition
   - :pencil: 11: Compose React Components
   - :pencil2: 12: [Render a class component to the DOM](https://github.com/FreeCodeCamp/CurriculumExpansion/issues/2#issuecomment-238180483) (Peter)
+  - :pencil2: *13(?): Pulling it all together: Write a React Component from scratch and render it to the DOM.*

 - **Props & Conditional Rendering**
   - :pencil2: 13: Pass a string to a component using JSX functional component (Peter)
   - :pencil2: 14: Access props using `this.props`, passing a string to a React Component (Peter)
   - :pencil2: 15: Pass an array to a component using JSX (Peter)
-  - :pencil2: 16: Set the default props using the defaultProps static component property (Sean)
+  - :pencil: 16: Set the default props using the defaultProps static component property (Sean)
+  - :pencil: 17: Modify props directly to override defaultProps (Sean) *(cannot check `defaultProps` on child, test could be cheated)*
-  - :pencil2: 17: Define your component's shape with propTypes (Sean)
+  - :pencil: 18: Define your component's shape with propTypes (Sean) *(`propTypes` unused in production, tested with regex `.includes`)*
-  - :pencil2: 18: Pass props to a child component from a parent (Sean)
-  - :pencil2: 19: Functional Stateless Components
+  - :pencil: 19: Functional Stateless React Components (Sean) *(`propTypes` unused in production, tested with regex `.includes()`)*

 - **State**
-  - Define the initial state within the component's constructor (Jason)
+  - :pencil2: Define the initial state within the component's constructor (Jason)
-  - Display state with `this.state`
+  - :pencil2: Display state with `this.state`
-  - Update state with `setState` with click
+  - :pencil2: Update state with `setState` with click
-  - OnChange handlers: controlled input box
+  - :pencil2: OnChange handlers: controlled input box
-  - Passing methods as props
+  - :pencil2: Passing methods as props

 - **Component Lifecycle Hooks**
-  - componentWillMount
+  - :pencil2: `componentWillMount`
-  - Ajax data with componentDidMount
+  - :pencil2: Ajax data with `componentDidMount`
-  - Everybody cleanup with componentWillUnmount
+  - :pencil2: Everybody cleanup with `componentWillUnmount`
-  - Update state with componentWillReceiveProps
+  - :pencil2: Update state with `componentWillReceiveProps`
-  - Prevent re-render with shouldComponentUpdate
+  - :pencil2: Prevent re-render with `shouldComponentUpdate`
-  - component lifecycle order
+  - :pencil2: component lifecycle order

 - **Advanced Rendering**
-  - Conditional rendering based on props
+  - :pencil2: Conditional rendering based on props
-  - Uses JavaScript in render & return of React Component
+  - :pencil2: Uses JavaScript in render & return of React Component
-  - Map, filter, reduce
+  - :pencil2: Map, filter, reduce
-  - Inline CSS (Peter)
+  - :pencil2: Inline CSS (Peter)

 - **Rendering, node style**
-  - render server side with renderToString
+  - :pencil2: render server side with renderToString

 ---